fuzzylogicxx/fuzzylogic/posts/you-dont-always-need-z-index.md

 ---

-There’s a great section on [Source order and layers](https://every-layout.dev/layouts/imposter/) in Every Layout’s _Impostor_ layout.
+There’s a great section on [Source order and layers](https://every-layout.dev/layouts/imposter/) in Every Layout’s _Imposter_ layout.
 It’s a reminder that when needing to layer one element on top of the other you should:

 1. favour a modern layout approach such as CSS Grid over absolute positioning; and
 2. not apply `z-index` unless it’s necessary.